Implement step-up authentication

 verifySession

-, SuperTokens makes sure that the session is valid and that the user has completed all the requreied auth factors at some point in time.
-This enforces the basic check that the user has finished MFA during login. - We then further check that if the user has finished the TOTP login method within the last 5 mins.
-If they haven't, we send back a 403 to the frontend for the frontend to handle.
+, SuperTokens makes sure that the session is valid and that the user has completed all the required auth factors at some point in time.
+This enforces the basic check that the user has finished MFA during login. - Further check if the user has finished the TOTP login method within the last 5 minutes.
+If they haven't, send back a 403 to the frontend for the frontend to handle.

 otp-email